Integrations & Getting Started

 Install the MCP server

-Niche exposes a Model Context Protocol (MCP) server at https://nicheangle.com/api/mcp.
-Any MCP-aware agent — Claude Desktop, Claude Code, Cursor, or your own — drives the full editorial pipeline through the same 15 tools.
+Niche exposes a Model Context Protocol (MCP) server at https://api.nicheangle.com/mcp.
+Any MCP-aware agent (Claude Desktop, Claude Code, Cursor, or your own) drives the full editorial pipeline through the same 25 tools.
+Two ways to connect — the one-click way needs no token at all.

-Step one: issue a Personal Access Token at /settings/api-keys.
+Headless clients use a Personal Access Token instead.
+Issue one at /settings/api-keys.
 Tokens are shown once at creation; rotate or revoke from the same page.
 Operator-tier accounts see per-PAT credit-burn telemetry so a runaway agent loop is detectable before it drains your balance.

 Claude Code